 Materials needed:

-2. Mushroom spawn (oyster mushrooms are the easiest).
-Field and Forest is a great place for ordering spawn
+2. Mushroom spawn (oyster mushrooms are the easiest)

 3. Plastic mushroom grow bag or gallon size freezer ziplock bag